Akshay16479/AkshayOza_FBS-Work/Java/Java Project/Case Study1-Bank/README.md

 showDetails()

-Getters & Setters for account number, account holder name, and balance
+Getters & Setters for accountNumber, accountHolderName, balance

-4. BankAccount (Abstract Class)
+2.4 BankAccount (Abstract Class)

-Implements the AccountOperation interface.
-Provides common behavior for all account types.
+Implements AccountOperation and provides common functionality for all accounts.

 Attributes: